 - The end, when you confirm that what you’ve given them works

 - Any points where things tend to change unexpectedly

-- Any points where you’re bound to reach a fork, and need direction
+- Any points where you’re bound to reach a fork & need direction

-It may seem simple, but you now have a framework for a staff process that you can build on!
-All this work is going to make this next part much easier.
+It may seem simple, but now you’ve got a framework you can build on!
+All that work is going to make this next part much easier.

 p.s – This post is one in a 3-part series.
 Now that you’ve read part 1, move on to part 2!